Intermediate Standard

 1. Install required dependencies.

-Run node -v and npm -v to confirm both tools installed correctly.
+Run the following commands to confirm tools installed correctly.

 NodeSource packages receive regular updates that track official Node.js releases.
 Your server will receive security patches and minor version updates through the standard apt upgrade process.
 This method balances currency with the convenience of system package management.